Mathematics & Natural Science

 MATH 355 Mathematical Logic Development of the principal topics of mathematical logic.
 Through an axiomatic approach, the course treats the foundations of mathematics and illustrates the power as well as the limitations of mathematical reasoning.
 Topics include propositional and quantificational logic from an axiomatic standpoint; formal number theory; recursive functions, Gödel’s theorem, and recursive undecidability; and an introduction to axiomatic set theory.
 Prerequisite: MATH 353 or permission of the instructor.

-MATH 441 Real Analysis This course is a rigorous introduction to the fundamental theorems of the introductory calculus courses.
+MATH 401 Real Analysis This course is a rigorous introduction to the fundamental theorems of the introductory calculus courses.
 It aims to develop in the student a sense of the unity of mathematics and further expose him to the importance of rigorous proof in mathematics.
 Topics include: the real number system, sequences & limits, continuity of functions , the derivative and , the Riemannian integral.
-Prerequisite: At least a “B” in MATH 301 or equivalent.
+Required of all majors.
 (4 credit hours).

-MATH 422 Abstract Algebra This course is an introduction to the ideas of modern algebra which enables one to reinterpret the results of classical algebra, giving them a greater unity and generality.
+MATH 402 Abstract Algebra This course is an introduction to the ideas of modern algebra which enables one to reinterpret the results of classical algebra, giving them a greater unity and generality.
 Topics include: equivalence relations, functions, properties of the integers, groups, rings, integral domains, ideals and fields.
-Prerequisite: At least a “B” in MATH 301 or equivalent.
+Required of all majors.

 MATH 512 Senior Seminar and Thesis Direction of the students with his senior thesis, a major scholarly paper on a mathematical topic of his interest.
 The student receives instruction and individual assistance in development of a topic, research methods, organizing and writing a mathematical paper.
 Includes a one hour per week seminar.
-(4 credit. hrs.)
+(4 credit hours)

-In his Physics Aristotle laid the foundations for a philosophical knowledge of the natural, changeable world but he failed to fully develop what modern scientists, beginning with Galileo and Newton, have developed by exploiting the potential of mathematics to describe and systematize our knowledge of the natural world.
-In the context of the broad Thomistic vision, the student is shown how the discipline of Natural Science is placed in the hierarchy of human knowledge and taught the valid insights of both traditions.
+In his Physics, Aristotle laid the foundations for a philosophical knowledge of the natural, changeable world, but he failed to fully develop what modern scientists, beginning with Galileo and Newton have exploited : the potential of mathematics to describe and systematize our knowledge of the natural world.
+In the context of the broad Thomistic vision, the student is shown how the modern discipline is placed in the hierarchy of human knowledge and taught the valid insights of both traditions.

 The College offers one introductory course dealing with the historical and philosophical principles of science, and another concentrating on the first quantified knowledge of the natural world: Descriptive Astronomy.
-The more advanced courses deepen the student’s understanding of the nature of physical reality as well as prepare him for programs in business, engineering, or science.
-Any of the science courses satisfies the core requirement in science
+The more advanced courses: the three semester sequence in General Physics and the special topics courses, deepen the student’s understanding of the nature of physical reality while not neglecting philosophical questions.
+Any of the science courses satisfies the core requirement in science.

 Requirements for the Physics Minor